Ghost of Tsushima sells 2.4 million copies in first 3 days

 Sony’s Ghost of Tsushima sold more than 2.4 million copies in its first three days of sales, making it the PlayStation 4’s fastest-selling first-party original intellectual property.

-The exclusive game for the PlayStation 4 debuted July 17 as the last big exclusive for the PS4.
+The PS4 game debuted July 17 as the console’s last big exclusive.
 The open-world title is a samurai action-adventure game from Seattle’s Sucker Punch Studios, the developer that made other PlayStation exclusives like the Sly Cooper and Infamous series.

 Ghost of Tsushima’s success follows The Last of Us Part II for Sony.
 It debuted on June 19 with 4 million copies sold in the first three days.